kellywerks/sandwiches/Classic-Breakfast.md

 3. Half an avocado.
 3. Different cheeses:
   - Swiss
+  - Mozarella
   - Casu Marzu
+  - Monterey Jack
+  - Mix and match for endless flavor permutations!
 4. Your favorite veggies.
 5. Half of a Hershey bar.